 I may not be the one who pays the closest attention to all the gaming news any longer, but until someone linked me this trailer on Twitter I had never heard of Remember Me.
 Now that I’ve seen the trailer I feel very excited for it.
 (I do recommend watching it full-screen.)

 Apparently we have Capcom to thank for this oddity, and my immediate thoughts were that it looked like Watch Dogs, mixed with Assassin’s Creed and starring a female protagonist.
 It looks really good, and I must say I didn’t expect anything too interesting to come out of the AAA scene from Gamescom.

-According to Gregory, Tobbii and Marshall of the JAA Podcast we are now in a new anime season, meaning a lot of new shows have been launched recently and are currently ongoing.
+We are now in a new anime season, meaning a lot of new shows have been launched recently and are currently ongoing.
 Normally I don’t pay a whole lot of attention to this kind of stuff, but a certain title did break through my oblivious shell, and that one is called Sword Art Online.